Microsoft promises Project Brainwave will speed up today's AI with fast, flexible chips

 FPGAs to the rescue?

-Once an AI is trained, it's time for the second phase, called inference.
-This is where an AI model runs, and it's where Microsoft's Project Brainwave comes to play.
+Once an AI is trained, it's time for the second phase, called inference, which is actually getting use out of the AI.
+This is where Microsoft's Project Brainwave comes to play.

 Running an AI doesn't require the horsepower that training does, but it still benefits from acceleration.
 That's why the iPhone X comes with AI hardware, why Google is building its own custom AI chips and why startups like Wave Computing are entering the market.